TEKTON 24335 1/2-Inch Drive Click

 - Weight2.5 pounds

 The Gorilla Automotive may be a lesser-known brand but it surely makes up for the performance you are expecting in a torque wrench.
 This product comes with a wide range of lug wrench adaptors, which enables aftermarket lug nuts use.
 It also boasts durability with its chrome vanadium steel construction.
 When not in use, you may place the torque wrench inside a high impact plastic case that also makes it resistant from rust.
 You may use the dial torque selector that you will locate on the vase of the handle in order to adjust torque levels.
-In addition, it features a 5-inch extension bar, allowing you to fit it in small sockets.
+In addition, Gorilla Automotive TW605 features a 5-inch extension bar, allowing you to fit it in small sockets.
+Our guide to best bolt cutters offers more handy tools you may like.

 - BrandGorilla Automotive